Henry Lascelles, 6th Earl of Harewood: Inheritance and wealth

-In 1916, the vast fortune of his great uncle, the 2nd Marquess of Clanricarde, devolved upon Lascelles.
-In a letter to his mother, dated 20 April 1916, Lascelles estimated that the gross value of his inheritance from Lord Clanricarde at £2,750,000, with a net value closer to £2,000,000 after the payment of £200,000 in estate tax and other expenses.
-From this, he anticipated that he would enjoy an annual income of £80,000, from which he would pay approximately £34,000 in income tax; privately, he expressed his disappointment that a fortune of nearly £3,000,000 would be reduced by taxation to a net annual income of £46,000.
+In 1916 Lascelles inherited the vast fortune of the 2nd Marquess of Clanricarde, his great-uncle.
+In a letter to his mother dated 20 April 1916, Lascelles estimated the gross value of his inheritance from Lord Clanricarde at £2,750,000, with a net value of around £2,000,000 after estate tax and expenses.
+From this, he anticipated that he would receive an annual income of £80,000, from which he would pay approximately £34,000 in income tax; privately, he expressed his disappointment that a fortune of nearly £3,000,000 would be reduced by taxation to a net annual income of £46,000.

 Estates and residences

 During Lascelles' youth, his father had sold the family's grand London townhouse in Hanover Square, Mayfair, in 1893.
 This house, also known as Harewood House (previously Roxburghe House), had been purchased by his great-great-grandfather Henry Lascelles, 2nd Earl of Harewood from John Ker, 3rd Duke of Roxburghe in 1795.
 In 1894, the 5th Earl of Harewood purchased a smaller London townhouse, 13 Upper Belgrave Street, which was later used by his mother following his father's death in 1929.
 The house was sold following the death of the Dowager Countess of Harewood in 1943.

 In April 1918, an agreement was reached with the Dowager Lady Burton, widow of Michael Bass, 1st Baron Burton, for the purchase of a palatial London townhouse, Chesterfield House, for £140,000.
 The sale was finalised after the end of the First World War, and Lascelles took up residence there in 1919.
 In 1925, he purchased a country house and horse stud, Egerton House in Newmarket, Suffolk, which he used during the annual racing season.
 Following his death, Egerton House was sold.

 In 1931, King George V and Queen Mary purchased 32 Green Street, Mayfair, as a London home for Princess Mary, rendering Chesterfield House surplus to the couple's needs.
 The Harewoods vacated Chesterfield House in early 1932.
-Queen Mary reportedly expressed an interest in purchasing 32 Green Street as a London house for her daughter in 1931, and consent was obtained from property's owner, Hugh Grosvenor, 2nd Duke of Westminster with the proviso that Grosvenor Estates could maintain the right to repurchase the house at a future date if its use as a royal residence ceased.
-The couple continued to occupy № 32 Green Street when in London until the outbreak of War in 1939, and the House was repurchased by Grosvenor Estate in 1946; the house was later repurposed as the Embassy of Brazil.
-Following the outbreak of the Second World War, the couple were given use of a small grace-and-favour apartment at St James's Palace, which continued to be their London residence for the remainder of their respective lives.
+Queen Mary reportedly expressed an interest in purchasing 32 Green Street as a London house for her daughter in 1931, and consent was obtained from the property's owner, Hugh Grosvenor, 2nd Duke of Westminster, with the proviso that Grosvenor Estates could maintain the right to repurchase the house at a future date if its use as a royal residence ceased.
+The couple continued to occupy № 32 Green Street when in London until the outbreak of the Second World War in 1939, and the House was repurchased by Grosvenor Estate in 1946; the house was later repurposed as the Embassy of Brazil.
+Following the outbreak of that War, the couple were given use of a small grace-and-favour apartment at St James's Palace, which continued to be their London residence for the remainder of their respective lives.